Why Teach the ABCs + Letter Recognition Activities

 Having a mastery of letter names can make learning letter sounds easier for young readers.
 The sounds of many letter names are closely related to the sound the letter makes.

 For example, say letter “d” and you will hear the /d/ sound.
 Say letter “m” and you will hear the /m/ sound.
-Many letters of the alphabet follow this, so even while focusing on letter recognition, children are also being exposed to and learning letter sound.
-This increases their overall letter knowledge.
+Many letters of the alphabet follow this, so even while focusing on letter recognition, children are also being exposed to and learning letter sounds.

 This is why alphabetic recognition is one of the very first skills children learn while they are beginning readers.
 It parallels phonological awareness and comes before phonemic awareness and decoding.